triggerjs/trigger/README.md

 Sometimes we want to create an animation or update the CSS style of an HTML element based on the scroll position, just like fast-forwarding or rewinding a video by scrolling up and down.

 When Trigger started up, it only had the function that an element faded in or out in a page when an user scrolled it by setting a number from 0 to 1.
-However, This setting was not enough for various of animation needs.
+However, This setting was not enough for various of animation needed.
 The number range needed to be configurable.
-With the helps of mapping and filtering, we are allowed to map a number to CSS effect such as color, for us to use it in CSS directly.
+With the helps of mapping and filtering, we are allowed to map a number to CSS effect such as color for us to use it in CSS directly.
 Checkout [examples here](https://codepen.io/collection/eJmoMr).

 Read this document in other languages: [English](README.md), [繁體中文](README.zh-Hant.md), [简体中文](README.zh-Hans.md).